GarvTambi/udacity-traffic-sign-classifier/README.md

 The code for making predictions on my final model is in cell 22.
 The result is explained and virtualized in detail in cell 28.

-The accuracy is 63.6%.
-By looking at the virtualized result, I think the low accuracy is caused by lack of good training data (or this can be addressed by another image preprocessing phase).
-I explain this in next section.
+The accuracy on the new traffic signs is 63.6%, while it was 93% on the test set.
+This is a sign of underfitting.
+By looking at the virtualized result, I think this can be addressed by using more image preprocessing techniques on the training set.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)